esp-rs/book/src/introduction/hardware-overview.md

 # Hardware Overview

-The crates under the `esp-rs` organization include support for the [ESP32, ESP32-S, ESP32-C, ESP32-H and ESP32-P Series SoCs][espressif-socs].
+The crates under the `esp-rs` organization include support for the [ESP32, ESP32-S, ESP32-C and ESP32-H Series SoCs][espressif-socs].

 > ⚠️ **Note**:  The ESP8266 is not supported.
 However, you can replace it with the pin-compatible ESP32-C3.

 Each SoC has its own unique features while sharing some common traits.
 To select the appropriate chip for your project, please use the [ESP Product Selector][product-selector].

 The Espressif portfolio is based on two different system architectures:
-- [Xtensa][xtensa-architecture]: The ESP32 and ESP32-S series are Xtensa-based, with at least their main core using Xtensa.
+- [Xtensa][xtensa-architecture]: The ESP32 and ESP32-S series are based on the Xtensa architecture.
-- [RISC-V][riscv-architecture]: The ESP32-C, ESP32-H, and ESP32-P series are RISC-V-based.
+- [RISC-V][riscv-architecture]: The ESP32-C and ESP32-H series are based on the RISC-V architecture.

 We won't go into the details or differences between the two architectures here.
 Rust's official support differs between the two architectures.
-Xtensa is not yet officially supported, though we are actively working to add support.
+Xtensa is not yet officially supported, though we matain a fork that adds suport for it and are actively working to upstream our patches.

 Feel free to refer to the [Technical Documentation][espressif-docs] for more information about the different SoCs.